frankiebry/tkinter/sandbox/README.md

-This programs are just me playing around with tkinter
+These programs are just me playing around with tkinter